Girl Stroke Boy: Cast

-Production
+Girlfriend

 The film was based on the play Girlfriend.
 The cast included Margaret Leighton, John Standing (Lorn), Alan MacNaughton (George), and Michel Des Barres and was directed by Vivian Matalon.
 It was by first time author, school teacher David Percival.
 It opened on 17 February 1970.

 The Daily Telegraph called it "an equivocal comedy balanced halfway between a wink and a snigger."
 The Observer said "it dragged the you-can't-tell-them-apart-in-those-clothes joke over a lamentable evening in which you were asked to believe no one on stage could notice the fiance of title's Adam's apple.
 The most maddening thing about it was the waste" of the cast and the author's talent whose "lines were fine.
 They only needed a play."

+Production

 The play had flopped but Ned Sherrin bought the film rights.
 The movie version was shot over two weeks at a cost of £50,000 (the low cost because fees were deferred).
 The film was sold to John Daly of Hemdale.

 It was the film debut of Peter Straker, who had been in Hair.
 He called the script "hysterical but it didn't turn out as well as it could have.
 But it was the chance of a lifetime."